jLantxa/mapache/README.md

 After that, the plan is to expand the functionality with new options, features, optimizations, and ergonomics.

-### 3. `Smooth mapache`
+### 3. `Smooth mapache` (current)

-The goal of this milestone is to add convenience and quality of like feature.
+The goal of this milestone is to add convenience and quality of life features.
 Things that are not strictly necessary but make mapache nicer to use.
 The real goal is to work towards a stable repository format that allows me to add features in the future without making previous versions incompatible.
 This includes:

 - [x] `amend` command to remove files from existing snapshots and modify metadata.
 - [x] `diff` command to show differences between snapshots.